Tim Farriss: Personal life

 On 6 February 1981, Farriss married his high school sweetheart Bethany Anne (Buffy) Reefman and subsequently had two sons.
 INXS bandmates see Farriss as the "father figure", as he was the first to get married and to have children.

 Tim is like the ballast in the band...He's the one who gives the band a bit of leadership, a sense of unity, and he'll usually project a very practical, logical view of everything.

 Farriss is a very private man who enjoys deep-sea fishing (tag and release), cricket, swimming, tennis, scuba diving, golf, snowboarding and working on the Kangaroo Valley family farm which he bought from his brother Andrew.
 He once served as president of the Manly Warringah District Cricket Club.

-In January 2015, Farriss severed a finger whilst operating a winch on his boat.
+In January 2015, Farriss severed a finger whilst operating a winch on a boat.
 He underwent operations to attempt to reattach the finger, followed by physiotherapy.
 It was uncertain at the time whether he would be able to continue a musical career.
 Farriss began legal action in 2019 against the owners of the boat for damages, and revealed that he is only able to play a few beginner level chords on the guitar since the accident.
 He lost his legal case on 28 January 2022 when the Supreme Court of New South Wales handed down its judgment in favour of the defendants.
 The Court also ordered that Farriss pay the defendants' legal costs.